Laksmi Pamuntjak: Award-Winning Works

 Alle Farben Rot, the German translation of Pamuntjak’s debut novel, Amba/The Question of Red, won the LiBeraturpreis in 2016.
 Alle Farben Rot was also named #1 on Germany’s Weltempfaenger list of the best works of fiction from Asia, Africa, Latin America and the Arab World translated into German.
 In Indonesia, Amba/The Question of Red was shortlisted for the 2013 Khatulistiwa Literary Award.
 A modern love story set against the backdrop of the Indonesian Communist mass-massacres of 1965-1968, the novel has been translated into English, German and Dutch.

 In 2018, Pamuntjak’s first novel in English, Fall Baby, was published in Germany under the title Herbstkind.
 A year later, the original English version won the Singapore Literary Award for Best Literary Work.

 Curatorial Works

 In 2014, Pamuntjak co-curated the Fatahillah Food Festival with Hana Makarim as part of the Jakarta Old Town Revitalization program.

 In 2022, she co-curated Pameran 100 Tahun Chairil Anwar: Aku Berkisar Antara Mereka, a literary exhibition to commemorate the centennial of the great Indonesian poet Chairil Anwar at Galeri Salihara.

-Between 2009 and 2011, she was international jury member of the Prince Claus Award.
+Between 2009 and 2011, she was an international jury member of the Prince Claus Award.